 Other price risk is the risk that changes in market prices including commodity or equity prices will have an effect on future cash flows associated with financial instruments.
-The Company has no forward purchase or sale contracts negotiated at June 30, 2013.
+The commodity price risk associated with the Company's held for trading investment primarily relates to changes to the market price of gold with all gains and losses being recognized through the statement of profit or loss.